Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Related WORK

-Traditional CNN networks are ineffective for processing unordered inputs, such as the point cloud data.
-One alternative is to treat the points in 3D space as a volumetric grid.
-This approach is only practical for sparse point cloud, and CNNs are too computationally intensive for high-resolution point cloud.
-For deeply learning 3D point cloud features, Z. Song et al. present a hybrid semantic affinity learning method to capture and leverage the dependencies of categories \cite{9632532}, which provides global priors and local affinities for point features.
-And some researches propose to fuse features from different layers or points to obtain more important features\cite{9932589,10.5555/3295222.3295263,2019Flex,8578570}.
-Enlightened by these investigations, we think it is necessary to capture both static and dynamic saliency cues for point cloud video saliency detection with careful design for point cloud characteristics.
+Video saliency detection is more intricate, involving both spatial and temporal information, and has garnered significant research attention.
+W. Wang et al. \cite{8578612} introduce an attentive CNN-LSTM architecture, which encodes static attention into dynamic saliency representation, leveraging both static and dynamic fixation data.
+M. Paul et al. \cite{8374803} propose a novel video summarization framework based on eye tracker data, calculating motion saliency scores by considering the distance between the viewer's current and previous focus, thus aiding video summarization.
+However, this approach focuses on extracting salient frames rather than the regions within those frames.

+Building on these insights, we recognize the need to capture both static and dynamic saliency cues for point cloud video saliency detection.
+K. Zhang et al. \cite{8543830} present a spatio-temporal dual-stream network that uses a cascaded architecture of deep 2D-CNN and shallow 3D-CNN for temporal saliency.
+While it excels in feature extraction, it lacks exploration of feature fusion.
+Z. Wu et al. \cite{8474977} design three deep fusion modules-summation, maximization, and multiplication-to effectively utilize spatiotemporal features.
+However, these operations cannot discern the varying impacts of temporal and spatial saliency features on visual saliency detection in distinct scenarios.
+Other researchers propose fusing features from different layers or points to obtain more important features \cite{9932589,10.5555/3295222.3295263,groh2018flex1,8578570}.

+Moreover, traditional CNN networks are ineffective for processing unordered inputs like point cloud data.
+While treating points in 3D space as a volumetric grid offers an alternative, it's only practical for sparse point clouds, and CNNs remain computationally intensive for high-resolution ones.
+Therefore, towards point-cloud video streaming, some studies employ scene flow methods to calculate motion vectors for all points in a frame, capturing temporal information across multiple frames \cite{8953933, liu2019flownet3d, 9435105}.
+Nevertheless, with point count in each frame reaching approximately $10^6$ or more, such an approach require substantial computational resources.

-This paper presents a new combined static and dynamic saliency detection network that effectively handles the unordered nature of point cloud data in videos.
-Our approach recognizes the importance of capturing both static and dynamic saliency cues in such data, making it an ideal choice for point cloud video saliency detection.
+This paper presents an innovative network for saliency detection in point cloud videos, designed to handle the unordered nature of the data.
+Our approach focuses on capturing both static and dynamic saliency cues, making it highly effective for effective point cloud video saliency detection.

-\subsubsection{Point Cloud Sampling}
+\subsection{Point Cloud Sampling}

-Point cloud sampling is often used to reduce the computational complexity of point cloud video analysis.
-The current two major approaches of point cloud sampling - heuristic and learning-based - have unignorable limitations.
-Learning-based methods require large amounts of time and memory to train complex neural networks, making them unsuitable for large-scale point cloud videos.
-Heuristic methods, on the other hand, may not capture the dynamic changes between consecutive point cloud frames.